 Conducting a Normality Test

-A normality test tells you whether the distribution of your data is normal, and if so, to what extent it is normal.
+A normality test tells you whether the probability distribution of your data is normal, and if so, to what extent it is normal.
 In simpler words, it measures the significance of the normality of your data.
 This is important because most of the tests that statisticians often conduct on data require that the data follows a standard normal distribution.

 At this point, it may be important to bring light to the central limit theorem which essentially says that if a data contains a sufficiently high number of observations, the distribution will be normal.
 However, a normality test systematically measures how normal your data is and therefore, it is necessary.